radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 2. For deploying an AWS resource, it uses this roleARN and [stscreds](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/stscreds/) library and constructs an AssumeRoleProvider.
 3. assumeRoleProvider communicates with AWS Security Token Service (STS) to assume the specified IAM role.
 4. Behind the scenes,
    1. the service-account token projected as a mounted volume contains the claims for the cluster and service account.
-AWS STS validates this token.
+AWS STS receives and validates this token.
    2. If the validation (authentication) succeeds, STS exchanges the service-account token for AWS credentials that can make the AWS API calls.
    3. The IAM role is configured with a trust policy that permits the role to be assumed by the ucp and rp service accounts within the radius-system namespace of the cluster.
 This configuration enables radius services to provision AWS resources in accordance with the permissions defined by the role.